KangBK0120/D2GAN/readme.md

 ## Usage

-On your console/teriminal, type
+On your console/terminal, type

 ````python
 python main.py
 ````

-##TODO
+## TODO
 - revise custom loss(doesn't update its state for long iteration)
 - clamp networks' gradient
 - apply to more datasets